-The South Africa Media Innovation Program (SAMIP) is pleased to announce a call for media innovators from five Southern African countries to apply to join its cohort of independent media initiatives.
+The South Africa Media Innovation Program (SAMIP) has closed its call for media innovators from five Southern African countries to apply to join its cohort of independent media initiatives.

 SAMIP was launched in 2017 by MDIF to diversify, strengthen and support innovation among independent media initiatives through a mix of project funding, technical support and capacity building, and investment.
 Its initial focus was the South African media sector.

 Now, after four years and 24 media initiatives, SAMIP is expanding its focus to include independent media in five new Southern African countries: Botswana, Lesotho, Namibia, Zambia and Zimbabwe.